If you want to find your way around China, you’ll need a good map app.

 If you can understand Chinese characters, Baidu and Amap reign supreme.

-But if you’re like most people and can’t read Chinese characters, you’ll need to use MAPS.ME, Apple Maps or Google Maps.
+But if you can’t read Chinese characters, you’ll need to use MAPS.ME, Apple Maps or Google Maps.

 MAPS.ME is a good option because it has offline maps, and it’s not blocked in China.
 This means you won’t need to spend a cent on internet data.

-However, it’s built using open-source software so the maps are far from perfect in my experience (especially in China where people are banned from enhancing the maps).
+However, it’s built using open-source software so the maps are far from perfect in my experience, and the maps can take ages to download in China.

 If you have an iPhone, using Apple Maps is your best bet.
 The app works in China, and the maps are based on Alibaba’s cutting-edge technology.